Jason & the Scorchers: 1990s reunion

-According to the band's website, around this time, "Jeff [Johnson] bought a copy of Essential Jason and the Scorchers, Volume 1...He liked it and decided to try to re-unite the band."
-Johnson contacted Hodges first, who had not played guitar in roughly a year.
-Hodges hung up on Johnson after hearing him suggest a reunion, but Johnson called six more times that same night.
-Eventually, Johnson tried Ringenberg, calling him at four in the morning "until Jason agreed to do it."
-Hodges eventually agreed to a reunion as well, "with his rationale being, 'Okay, I won't be the bad guy.'"
-Baggs also agreed to the reunion, and with the original Scorchers together again, the group began touring in 1993.

-The reunion shows were a critical and commercial success, eventually extending into 1994.
+The group reunited and began touring in 1993.
 As a part of the agreement to tour, no songs from Thunder and Fire were played on this tour, as Johnson was not a member of the band at the time it was recorded.
-A demo tape of new recordings were also made that year, and the band secured a new contract with Mammoth Records in Chapel Hill, North Carolina.
-The band then released a new album in 1995, titled A Blazing Grace, which returned them to their original sound.
+A demo tape of new recordings was also made that year, and the band secured a new contract with Mammoth Records in Chapel Hill, North Carolina.
+The band released a new album in 1995, titled A Blazing Grace, which returned them to their original sound.
 The Scorchers released another new record, Clear Impetuous Morning, in 1996.

-In 1997, Jeff Johnson amicably departed from the band, wishing to be with his wife and essentially retiring from the music business; he was replaced by Kenny Ames, of Fredericksburg, Virginia.
-A live album, Midnight Roads and Stages Seen, was recorded that November and later released in May 1998.
+In 1997, Jeff Johnson amicably departed from the band; he was replaced by Kenny Ames, of Fredericksburg, Virginia.
+A live album, Midnight Roads and Stages Seen, was recorded that November and released in May 1998.

-Independent releases

 In 1999, Walt Disney Records folded Mammoth Records, two years after buying them out, leaving the Scorchers without a label.
 Since then, the band independently released a live concert from 1985 on Ringenberg's own homemade label, Courageous Chicken Records.
 Titled Rock on Germany, it was released in 2001.
 In 2002, Courageous Chicken Records released Wildfires and Misfires: Two Decades of Outtakes and Rarities, which contained much previously unreleased material from throughout the band's history.

 Reunion and release of Halcyon Times

-Due to the success of concerts performed in the U.S. and throughout Europe, Jason and the Scorchers briefly reunited with original members, Jason Ringenberg and Warner Hodges in 2010.
+Due to the success of concerts performed in the U.S. and throughout Europe, Jason and the Scorchers briefly reunited with original members Jason Ringenberg and Warner Hodges in 2010.
 Bassist Al Collins and drummer Pontus Snibb were added to the band.
-They then toured in support of the Jason and the Scorchers album, Halcyon Times, which was released on March 2, 2010.
-One of the lead tracks on the record, "Golden Days" was written by Ringenberg with two friends from the British rock band, The Wildhearts.
+They then toured in support of the Jason and the Scorchers album Halcyon Times, which was released on March 2, 2010.
+One of the lead tracks on the record, "Golden Days", was written by Ringenberg with two friends from the British rock band The Wildhearts.
 Although Ringenberg does not consider it autobiographical, it is his favorite, he states.
 The lyrics reflect a rocker who grows up and continues to perform even with a family.